arsalanator/transactions-database-for-appointment-system-with-Mysql-TypeORM-Typescript/README.md

-# appointment-system
+# cache-database-for-appointment-system-with-Redis-IOredis-Typescript
-This is an application that allows users to create appointments and doctors to create available appointment slots
+This is cache database for "appointment system" being written with ioredis using Typescript